-Asset Sens- itivity Туре Definition D.User_Password I, C User Password value setup by the User and used to wake up device after power loss, unlock the device and also allows the User to authorize payments (Apple Pay transactions).
-D.User_Bio I, C User Biometric data for the enrolled User's biometrics, used to unlock the device and to authorize payments (Apple Pay transactions).
+Asset Sensitiv- ity Туре Definition D.User_Password I, C User Password value setup by the User and used to wake up device after power loss, unlock the device and also allows the User to authorize payments (Apple Pay transactions).
+D.User_Bio I, C User Biometric data for the enrolled User's biometrics and used to unlock the device and to authorize payments (Apple Pay transactions).
 D.Card_Data I, C User, TSF Apple Pay card data, including credit/debit card number, User's name, expiration date, CVV, and transaction data (e.g. transaction history).
-Note: The card data is used as TSF data when the TOE sends it en- crypted to the issuer, via Apple servers, in order to generate the Device Account Number stored in the Secure Element.
-D.User_Intent 1 User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform pay- ments (Apple Pay transactions) D.Payment_Data 1 User Apple Pay payment data being authorized by the User.
+Note: The card data is used as TSF data when the TOE sends it encrypted to the issuer, via Apple servers, in order to generate the Device Account Number stored in the Secure Element.
+D.User_Intent I User State of the device resulting from a physical interaction of the User with the TOE, characterizing the intent of the User to perform payments (Apple Pay transactions) D.Payment_Data I User Apple Pay payment data being authorized by the user.
 For Apple Pay, critical elements are the amount (including the currency), the emitter, and the recipient (S.Merchant) which constitute the core of the Dynamic Linking.
-D.OS I TSF OS version currently installed on the device.
-This asset is not the OS code itself or the version number of that code.
-This asset is the set of elements that compose an OS version as prepared for that device, including elements verifiable by that device during boot (for instance the sepOS), and by the User through an identified version number.
-D.User_Configura- tion I TSF User configuration is a representation of the user personal config- uration including Apple Pay, and Touch ID settings.
-D.SEP_Configuration 1 TSF Secure Enclave configuration is a representation of the state of the Secure Enclave in the device.
-It comprises (but is not limited to) the Secure Enclave OS version and the state of the user authentication functions (password, enrolled biometrics, authenticated creden- tials, retry counters, and authentication based access control set- tings).
+D.OS I TSF OS/MK firmware version currently installed on the device.
+This asset is not the OS/MK firmware code itself or only the version number of that code.
+This asset is the set of elements that compose an OS/MK firmware version as prepared for that device, including elements verifiable by that device during boot (for instance the sepOS), and by the User through an identified version number.
+D.User_Configuration I TSF User configuration is a representation of the user personal configuration including Apple Pay, and Touch ID settings.
+D.SEP_Configura- tion I TSF Secure Enclave configuration is a representation of the state of the Secure Enclave in the device.
+It comprises (but is not limited to) the Secure Enclave OS version and the state of the user authentication functions (Password, enrolled biometrics, authenticated credentials, retry counters, and authentication based access control settings).

-Asset Sens- itivity Туре Definition D.SEP_SE I, C TSF Secret data that allows secure communication between the Secure Enclave and the Secure Element during processing of an Apple Pay transaction.
+Asset Sensitiv- ity Туре Definition D.SEP_SE I, C TSF Secret data that allows secure communication between the Secure Enclave and the Secure Element during processing of an Apple Pay transaction.
 D.SEP_Bio I, C TSF Secret data that allows secure communication between the Secure Enclave and the biometric sensor during processing of biometric authentication.
+D.Keyboard_Secret I, C TSF Secret data that allows secure communication between the Mac mini and each paired Magic Keyboard.
 D.SEP_Watch I, C TSF Secret data that allows secure communication between the Secure Enclave on the TOE and the Secure Enclave on the Paired Watch, in the case the Paired Watch is used to unlock the TOE.
 The pairing secret allows the TOE and the Paired Watch to exchange sensitive data like the unlock secret.
 D.Unlock_Secret I,C TSF Secret data that is shared by the Secure Enclave on the TOE with the Paired Watch Secure Enclave to unlock the TOE.
 It is released by the Paired Watch to facilitate the TOE unlock.
-This asset is cre- ated by the TOE when the Unlock with Apple Watch feature is en- abled by the User, and does not exist if there is no Paired Watch or if this feature is disabled.
+This asset is created by the TOE when the Unlock with Apple Watch feature is enabled by the User, and does not exist if there is no Paired Watch or if this feature is disabled.

-: I = Integrity, C = Confidentiality
+^{:} I = Integrity, C = Confidentiality